smarthomeNG/plugins/webservices/README.md

 ## Description

 This plugin makes use of the new SmartHomeNG module system.
-It provides a Webservice API based on REST and is built upon Cherrpy.
+It provides a Webservice API based on REST and on a URL-based simple version and is built upon CherryPy.
-Basic REST command such as PUT and GET are supported.
+For REST, basic REST command such as PUT and GET are supported.

 ## Requirements